Our aim is to put good research evidence at the heart of decision making in the NHS, public health and social care.

 Our work helps clinicians, commissioners and patients to make evidence-based decisions about which treatments and practices are most effective and provide the best use of resources.

 We critically appraise the latest health research from both within the NIHR and other research organisations to identify the most reliable, relevant and significant findings.
 We disseminate these findings as actionable, accessible, and trustworthy information in the form of Signals, Highlights and Themed Reviews.
-Find out more about our reports.

 The NIHR Dissemination Centre is funded by the NIHR with contributions from Health and Care Research Wales and the HSC R&D Division, Public Health Agency in Northern Ireland.